Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

+We can now turn to the class of piecewise $\mathcal C^{1+\alpha}$-diffeo\-mor\-phic images of limit sets arising from sGDS.
+Also here, the lattice case is delicate and so we first treat the average and non-lattice situations.

-\begin{thm}[$\mathcal C^{1+\alpha}$-Images -- Minkowski Content] Suppose that we are in the situation of \cref{thm:imafcm}.
-Let $\nu$ denote the $\mdim$-conformal measure associated with $\sset$.
-Then we have the following. \begin{enumerate} \item The average Minkowski content of both $\sset$ and $F$ exist and they are related by
+\begin{remark} Suppose that we are in the situation of Thm.~\ref{thm:imafcm} of piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS.
+Let $\nu$ denote the $\mdim$-conformal measure associated with $R$.
+Then direct consequences of Thms.~\ref{thm:curvatureresult} and \ref{thm:imafcm} are: The average Minkowski content of both $\sset$ and $F$ exist and they are related by